-Ohio has a statute of limitations of six years on debt, counted from when a debt became overdue or when a borrower last made a payment, whichever happened more recently.
+Finally, Ohio has a statute of limitations of six years on debt, counted from when debt became overdue or when a borrower last made a payment, whichever happened more recently.
 Creditors cannot sue a debtor for debt collection purposes after six years have gone by.
+The precise details of this statute of limitations can be tricky, so you should consult with the debt-relief lawyers at Fesenmyer Cousino Weinzimmer to understand your legal options.

 • Monitor your credit reports and your EOBs (Explanation of Benefits) carefully.
-Contact the provider and/or your insurance company immediately if you find errors or if bad debt that is eventually paid doesn’t disappear.
+Contact the provider and your insurance company immediately if you find errors or if the bad debt that is eventually paid doesn’t disappear.
 If you find a medical debt less than six months past due on your credit report, send a dispute to the credit reporting agency.
-Check credit reports on a yearly basis for free at annualcreditreport.com.
-Delinquent medical bills can take up to seven years to drop off your record, though the impact on your credit score decreases over time.
+You can check credit reports every year for free.

 • Don’t put the debt on credit cards.
 Interest rates are very high, and it will look like regular debt to creditors, so any protections associated with medical bills won’t apply.